 - Project Year: 1960-1967

 The room is the beginning of architecture.
 It is the place of the mind.
 You in the room with its dimensions, its structure, its light respond to its character, its spiritual aura, recognizing that whatever the human proposes and makes becomes a life.
 The structure of the room must be evident in the room itself.
-Structure, I believe, is the giver of light.
+Structure, I believe, is the giver of light.– Louis Kahn1

 Fisher House Photographs

 Text by the Architects

 In the Fisher House, Kahn eschews the linearity of the modern plan and focuses on simple geometry, allowing the cubes to provide a separation of public and private space.

 Known widely for monumental works like the Salk Institute and the Richards Medical Center, the Fisher House is a testament to Kahn’s ability to work with the details of small residential architecture.
-The Fisher House is the clearest example of Kahn’s unique architectural style at the time, his use of the two almost perfect cubes differing greatly from much of what was being done at the time and setting him apart in his own field of design.
+The Fisher House is the clearest example of Kahn’s unique architectural style at the time; his use of the two almost-perfect cubes differed greatly from much of what was being done at the time and set him apart in his own field of design.
 It is one of nine houses that Kahn designed and constructed.